Man carries young boy through flood waters.

 Fortunately, your credit card company or lender may be able to help.
 For example, Discover may have payment assistance programs available to help customers during hard times if they reach out for assistance.

-In other words, keep your creditors in the loop if you’ve been affected by a disaster.
-Discuss your options sooner rather than later for keeping up with your payments.
+In other words, keep your creditors in the loop if you’re feeling the effects of a disaster or other hardship (like the mass layoffs in the 2020 coronavirus pandemic).
+Discuss your options sooner rather than later to keep up with your payments.
 And make sure they have a current phone number and email address for you on file so they can get in touch with you easily.

 Revisit your budget and track your spending